CyberYoshi64/SB3-DS-Projects/README.md

 - `<project>/TMETA_NAME.TXT` - Name, creator and description of the project (have tag "Name:" etc. before the name and avoid using " ::")
 - `<project>/meta_image.png` - 48x48¹ project icon as PNG.²

-¹ If the icon is not 48x48 in size, it will be corrected to be 48x48.
+¹ If the icon is not 48x48 in size, it will be corrected to be 48x48 in `prjic.t3x`.

-² A GRP located as `<project>/BMETA_IMAGE.GRP` can be used as a replacement and CyberYoshi64 will replace it with a *meta_image.png* equivalent.
+² A GRP located as `<project>/BMETA_IMAGE.GRP` can be used as a replacement and CyberYoshi64 will replace it with a png equivalent.

 #### When requirements are met for your project…